thomas-shares/iff2edn/README.md

 # iff2edn

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to convert IFF (International File Format, yes that is an incredible shit name) into EDN.
+It will also combine the time table with the footnotes to create a proper time table with all the journeys in it.

 ## Usage

-FIXME
+At the moment very WIP. mostly just a bunch of functions you can call from the REPL.

 ## License

-Copyright © 2025 FIXME
+Copyright © 2025 Thomas van der Veen

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at